Available Degrees

 • Study of variability

-Biological and ecological sciences are increasingly linked to mathematical sciences in order to characterize the complex interactions and processes between organisms and their environments, the analysis and processing of large databases, etc. The Master IDIL Applied Sciences in Ecology and Evolution aims to train its students in the field of ecology and evolution, with a strong interface with mathematical sciences, statistics and numerical analysis.
+Biological and ecological sciences are increasingly intertwined with mathematical sciences in order to characterize the complex interactions and processes between organisms and their environments, analyze and process large databases, and so on.
+The IDIL Master’s Program in Applied Sciences in Ecology and Evolution aims to train its students in the field of ecology and evolution, with a strong focus on mathematical sciences, statistics, and numerical analysis.

-This uncommon training will provide students with strong and competitive skills in the ecological and evolutionary sciences.
-This selective interdisciplinary training is open to students with a bachelor's degree in ecology/evolution and/or mathematics.
-However, students must demonstrate a very strong interest in biology/ecology AND mathematics.
+This unique program will equip students with strong, competitive skills in the ecological and evolutionary sciences.
+This selective interdisciplinary program is open to students who hold a bachelor’s degree in ecology/evolution and/or mathematics.
+However, students must demonstrate a strong interest in both biology/ecology and mathematics.

 Contact